-The Kelly Kettle® is easy to use and will boil water in 3-5 minutes outdoors, in any weather, using any fuel....making it a vital piece of camping gear for anyone who enjoys the outdoors.
+The Kelly Kettle® is easy to use and will boil water in 3-5 minutes outdoors, in any weather, using any fuel....making it a vital piece of equipment for Camping, Picnics, Emergency Preparedness or for anyone who enjoys the outdoors.

 Follow these steps when using your Kettle:

 - Fill the kettle with water to approximately 15mm (0.5”) below the water spout.
 (Never use the kettle without the water chamber being full).